 Why does your business need an online presence?

-Having an online presence increases trust in your business – customers feel more confident when they can connect with a company effortlessly.
+An online presence increases trust in your business – customers feel more confident when they can connect with a company effortlessly.
 Meanwhile, the internet is crucial for easy access to a brand.
 According to Microsoft research, the share of people who prefer to get in touch with businesses online is growing.
 In 2017 alone, the number of customers over 35 using social channels to reach brands doubled.

-The last point to consider is that an online presence helps you build strong, long-lasting relationships with your customers.
+Lastly, an online presence helps you build strong, long-lasting relationships with your customers.
 According to a KPMG report, clients stay loyal to businesses if they provide excellent customer support and personalized experiences.

 Top 10 Online Businesses

-Online is a complex realm that encompasses both tiny startups and businesses with whopping market capitalization.
+Online is a complex realm that encompasses tiny startups and businesses with whopping market capitalization.
 Here are the Top-10 online companies worldwide:

 - Amazon – an American internet-based retailer of a wide swath of products;